STABLE/ABLE Accounts Can Drastically Improve The Lives of People with Disabilities in Lexington, KY

 A qualified disability expense is defined as any expense related to the designated beneficiary resulting from living a life with disabilities.
 The qualified disability expense is basically what is permitted by the SSI rules from a special needs trust.
 STABLE accounts are designed to be flexible, easy to manage, easy to contribute to, and easy to use for qualified expenses.
 Participants can use their STABLE account to pay for a wide range of qualified disability-related expenses, beyond just medical care.
 These may include education, housing, transportation, employment training and support, assistive technology, personal support services, health care expenses, financial management and administrative services, and other expenses which help improve health, independence, and quality of life.

-For a more detailed understanding of how an ABLE account can be opened, please contact us at Elder Law Lexington, and we'll be glad to assist.
+For a more detailed understanding of how an ABLE account can be opened, please contact us at Elder Law Lawyers, and we'll be glad to assist.